Financial-Times/origami/readme.md

 1. Set the html as the value for `o-ft-header.topbar-items` in your view model.
 1. Apply generic styles by extending the following sass placeholder classes: `%o-ft-header__topbar__item` and `%o-ft-header__topbar__item--active`

+### Javascript API

+The module contains limited javascript functionality to improve the look and feel of the header by shrinking/expanding the FT logo in response to user scrolling and other events (as defined by the developer)

+#### Initializing

+    require('o-ft-header').init();

+#### Methods

+* `forceCondense()`  Forces the FT logo to appear in it's reduced, non-overhanging size, irrespective of user scrolling
+* `unforceCondense(expandNow)`: Returns the FT logo size to being determined by user scrolling.
+If `expandNow` is `true` the logo will expand to full size immediately.